Don't see the feature you need? Tell us on the forum or Discord.

 TTerrain.Node call).
 To make hills, valleys in a comfortable way.
 And comfortably plant there stuff (rocks, grass, trees...).

-Maybe also other VR devices — depending on demand, and our access to test devices.
+Android Cardboard?
+And/or other VR devices — depending on demand, and our access to the test devices.

 Ready components to replicate data over the Internet